 As the first health insurance provider in BC to align our drug policies with BC PharmaCare’s Biosimilars Initiative, we’re playing a leading role in reducing drug costs on behalf of British Columbians.

-In a bold move, the BC PharmaCare program implemented the first phase of its progressive Biosimilars Initiative at the end of November 2019, transitioning patients currently prescribed three brand name biologic drugs used to treat diabetes, arthritis, and certain types of skin conditions to their biosimilar drug.
+In 2019, the BC PharmaCare program implemented the first phase of its progressive Biosimilars Initiative, becoming the first jurisdiction in North America to transition patients prescribed three biologic drugs used to treat diabetes, certain types of arthritis, and psoriasis to biosimilars.

 These three biologics cost the Ministry of Health $125 million in 2018.
 In contrast, the biosimilars of these “originator” drugs cost between 25% and 50% less, while offering patients similar levels of safety and effectiveness.
 Since then, another biologic has been transitioned to its biosimilar, and more is expected in the coming years.
 The Ministry projects savings of $100 million over a period of three years as a result of this program—and the savings will only continue to grow.

 As the first health insurance provider in BC to align our drug policies with the Biosimilars Initiative, Pacific Blue Cross plan sponsors and members are experiencing similar cost avoidance—to the tune of $27 million in 2020.